-Hiking Distance: 16 miles from Chamberlain’s Ranch, 10 – 14 hours / 2 days with overnight permit.
+Hiking Distance: 16 miles from Chamberlain’s Ranch, 10 – 14 hours / 2 days with an overnight permit.

-Trailhead Location: The starting point is Chamberlain’s Ranch, 1.5-hour drive from Zion Canyon.
+Trailhead Location: The starting point is Chamberlain’s Ranch, a 1.5-hour drive from Zion Canyon.
 You’ll need to shuttle to the trailhead, located along the North Fork Road, on private property on the east edge of Zion Park ((37.385, -112.839)